-returns: GXF_SUCCESS if the operation was successful, or otherwise one of the GXF error codes.
+returns: GXF_SUCCESS if the operation was successful, or otherwise one of the GXF error codes. '''

+'''

-gxf_result_t GxfParameterGetHandle(gxf_context_t context, gxf_uid_t uid, const char key, gxf_uid_t cid);
+gxf_result_t GxfParameterGetHandle(gxf_context_t context, gxf_uid_t uid, const char key,

+gxf_uid_t cid);

+parameter: context A valid GXF context.

+parameter: uid A valid component identifier.

+parameter: key A valid name of a component to set.

 parameter: value Pointer to a unique identifier to get the value.

 returns: GXF_SUCCESS if the operation was successful, or otherwise one of the GXF error codes.

+'''